red-robby/red-robby.github.io/README.md

 ## About

-This repository contains the documents used to build the [website](https://red-robby.github.io/) that hosts my presentation materials for STAT 33B/133 at UC Berkeley.
+This repository contains the documents used to build the [website](https://red-robby.github.io/) hosting my presentation materials for STAT 33B/133 at UC Berkeley.
 The website is generated with [Quarto](https://quarto.org/) and hosted by [GitHub Pages](https://pages.github.com/).

 If you'd like to generate it locally, you will need to download Quarto.
 You can do so [here](https://quarto.org/docs/get-started/).